aarshitaacharya/littleLlamaLab/README.md

    - A user-friendly Contact Us website allowing visitors to send messages directly.
 Experience seamless communication as messages are effortlessly sent to your designated email, making reaching out a breeze.

 8. **Weather App**
    - Explore the forecast with WeatherWise, a dynamic weather app.
-Stay informed with real-time updates, detailed forecasts, and an intuitive interface, ensuring you're prepared for any weather scenario
+Stay informed with real-time updates, detailed forecasts, and an intuitive interface, ensuring you're prepared for any weather scenario.

+9. **Quiz App**
+    - Dive into the world of animated knowledge with a fun and interactive cartoon quiz app.
+Test your wit, explore captivating questions, and enjoy a playful learning experience.

 ## Getting Started